Community Environment Promoter

 • Working situations range from outdoor manual labor to co-facilitating in front of a classroom.

 • Volunteers may have limited cell phone coverage and/or internet access.
 Somewhere in the community there will be cell service, but it may not be at the Volunteer’s home or work location.
 Be prepared to not have internet access at site.

-• Most sites are accessible by public transportation, but up to a 10k (~6 miles) walk or bike ride will be necessary to reach some sites.
+• Most sites are accessible by public transportation, but some sites will require up to a 10k (~6 miles) walk or bike ride to reach public transportation.

 • In some sites electricity is unreliable (works some days and doesn't work other days).

-• Following 11 weeks of Pre-Service Training, where all Trainees live with a host family, all Volunteers are required to live with a host family for at least three months, totaling six months with a host family.
+• Following 11 weeks of Pre-Service Training where all Trainees live with a host family, all Volunteers are required to live with a host family in their site for at least three months, totaling six months with a host family.
 Volunteers are expected to adjust to the host family in a respectful and thoughtful manner.

-• The Paraguayan diet is heavily based on meat and can be challenging for vegetarians.
-The diet is also very high in carbohydrates.
-Many meals involve more than one starch at a time, for example, manioc and pasta or manioc and rice.
+• The Paraguayan diet is heavily based on meat therefore it can be challenging for vegetarians.
+The diet is also very high in carbohydrates - many meals involve more than one starch at a time, for example manioc and pasta or manioc and rice.
 Manioc and meat are eaten at least once a day almost every day.
 Fruits are available by season.
-Most sites have access to tomatoes, onions, and green peppers.
-There may be limited access to other vegetables.
+Most sites have access to tomatoes, onions and green peppers; but have limited or no access to other vegetables.
 Many Volunteers have gardens in order to increase access to vegetables.
 Many Volunteers do not have access to a supermarket near their site and should be prepared to have a routine diet that does not depend on access to a supermarket.